nickjf/ANSURR/README.md

 `-n` include non-standard residues when computing flexibility.
 Non-standard residues are defined as HETATMs that appear before the TER record in the pdb file.
 Note that RCI will not be calculated for non-standard residues and so they will not be used to compute validation scores.
 Regardless, including non-standard residues is a good idea to avoid breaks in the protein structure which would otherwise make those regions too floppy.

 `-o` combine chains into a single structure when calculating flexibility.
 This is useful when the structure is an oligomer as oligomerisation will often result in changes in flexibility.
 Currently this option combines all chains present in the pdb file.
-A future release will allow you to choose which of the chains should be combined.

-`-r` re-reference chemical shifts using PANAV before running ANSURR.
+`-r` re-reference chemical shifts using PANAV before running ANSURR (recommended).

+`-v` print version details

 `-w` compute ANSURR scores for the well-defined residues identified by CYRANGE.
 These scores are computed using a seperate benchmark for well-defined residues.

+## Chemical shift file formats

+ANSURR can read in chemical shifts in NEF or NMR Star v3 formats.
+Some examples are provided in the `examples` directory.

+* For NEF format (preferred), the following sections are required: \_nef_nmr_meta_data, \_nef_molecular_system, \_nef_chemical_shift_list

+* For NMR Star v3 format, the following fields are required: \_Entity.Polymer_seq_one_letter_code, \_Entity_poly_seq, \_Atom_chem_shift

 ## Output